IvanFlitcroft/Learning-Javascript/objects.md

 With Primitives, the variables only contain one value such as a number or string, however with objects, the variable can store keyed collections of various data and even more objects (such as an array inside another array).

+There are many different types of objects such as:
+- Array to store ordered data collections,
+- Date to store the information about the date and time,
+- Error to store the information about an error.
 ## creating an object

 Objects are created by using `{}` or by using the wrapper method of `new Object()`.
 The use of `{}` is known as object literal, and the use of `new Object()` is known as object constructor.